What is a Guardianship?

 - Letters of guardianship are issued to a permanent or testamentary guardian, or

-Permanent – A permanent guardian may be appointed for a minor who has no living parents or, after notice to the parents without objection, when the parents fail to properly care for the minor.
+A permanent guardian may be appointed for a minor with no living parents or, after notice to the parents without objection when the parents fail to care for the minor properly.
 (8) Permanent guardianship of a minor, though similar, is not the same as legal custody of a minor, which may be granted only by superior or juvenile courts in Georgia.

 Creation of Guardianships and Conservatorships for Adults

-The issue of when a guardian or conservator is needed depends not on whether the proposed ward has mismanaged his/her affairs, but whether he/she lacks the capacity to manage his/her affairs properly.
+The issue of when a guardian or conservator is needed depends not on whether the proposed ward has mismanaged their affairs but whether they cannot manage their affairs properly.

-Before a guardian or conservator can be appointed, the proposed ward must be determined by the court to be incapacitated, and no one may be appointed as the guardian or conservator of an adult unless such appointment is found to be in the best interest of the adult.
+Before a guardian or conservator can be appointed, the court must determine the proposed ward to be incapacitated.
+No one may be appointed as the guardian or conservator of an adult unless such an appointment is in the adult’s best interest.
 (14)

-Any individual or entity may serve as the guardian or conservator of an incapacitated adult unless the individual is himself a minor, ward, or protected person, or he has any type of conflict of interest with the proposed ward.
+Any individual or entity may serve as the guardian or conservator of an incapacitated adult unless the individual is a minor, ward, or protected person or has any conflict of interest with the proposed ward.
 (15) Any “interested person” may file a petition in the probate court of the county where the proposed ward is “domiciled or found.”
 (16)

-Nomination of A Guardian/Conservator – An adult may nominate an individual to serve as his/her guardian or conservator in the event that a court subsequently finds the adult to be incapacitated.
+Nomination of A Guardian/Conservator – An adult may nominate an individual to serve as their guardian or conservator if a court subsequently finds the adult incapacitated.
 A spouse, adult child, or parent may also nominate an individual to serve as the guardian or conservator of the adult.
 (17)